Default view

 • with an excellent internal and international level of veterinary sciences and interdisciplinary fields

-• by training future generations of leading academics and researchers able to meet expectations in a knowledge-based and environment conscious society.
+• educating and training the next generation of leading academics and researchers to meet the demands of a knowledge-based society and the protection of the environment.

-The current Hungarian or English language training takes place in close collaboration with the Hungarian Academy of Sciences, Institute for Veterinary Medical Research, the Central Agricultural Office, and other academic research centers primarily in the following disciplines:
+The current Hungarian or English language training takes place in close collaboration with the HUN-REN Institute for Veterinary Medical Research, the Central Agricultural Office, and other academic research centers primarily in the following disciplines:

 • basic veterinary sciences (cell biology, embryology, anatomy and histology, physiology and biochemistry, general zoology, ecology and ethology)